sagecodes/intro-to-sql/README.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist here at Galvanize!
+I'm a Technology Evangelist at Galvanize Seattle.
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love technology!
 I'm currently learning more about how to build AI and VR projects!

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)